Vidhiwar/blockchain-smart-contract/README.md

 # blockchain-smart-contract
 Solidity scripts for Ethereum based smart contracts

-\nAssociated with Blockchain and Enterprise data class at UofA
+Associated with Blockchain and Enterprise data class at UofA